 Seeing the bigger picture

 Meryl says that digital literacy is all about context and “understanding not only how to use technologies but how to use them effectively and mindfully.”
-Her spring course, DIGC 160: Technological Transformations: Foundations for Digital Culture, introduces students to fundamental topics in digital literacy from a different vantage point than Clay’s class.
+Her spring course, DIGC 1600: A History of Digital Culture, introduces students to fundamental topics in digital literacy from a different vantage point than Clay’s class.
 Whereas Digital Literacy & Cultural Change foregrounds identity, agency, and the relationship between individuals and technology, Meryl’s course provides students with a broader, historical understanding of how technology functions in society.
 “Throughout human history, something has been a new technology,” Meryl says.
 She adds that whether the new technology is a pair of eyeglasses or an algorithm, the process is essentially the same: it is developed, marketed, adopted, and adapted by people, who are influenced by the technologies in turn.
 “When eyeglasses were invented, they went through the same kind of marketing that we do today with the technologies and media that were available at the time, so you see eyeglasses in Renaissance paintings.
 What’s hilarious is there are paintings of historical figures wearing glasses who never did in real life, as a symbol of their learnedness.”

 Meryl’s interest in digital culture came about because of research she did while pursuing her doctorate in ethnomusicology at Indiana University Bloomington.
 She notes that the field of ethnomusicology itself exists because of analog recording technology that enabled researchers to start recording and analyzing music from around the world.
-Midway through her program, YouTube launched, and she shifted her research focus to study the impact of transformational technologies on musicians’ lives and careers.
+Midway through her program, YouTube launched, and she shifted her research focus to study the impact of technological change on musicians’ lives and careers.
 As a scholar and practitioner of technological innovation for decades, Meryl says that dialogue about the subject is now more critical than ever.
 She looks forward to the thoughtful, diverse perspectives that Penn LPS Online students will bring to classroom conversations about the hidden feedback loops between technologies and people.
 Meryl notes that the course “asks a lot of ‘why’ questions” and that “part of what makes someone really digitally literate is understanding not what the answer is, but what questions to ask.”

 Communicating across diverse professional spaces